Holy Himalaya Eco Trek

 7.5 hours

-From Ripchet, our path leads us downhill through lush forests and over numerous streams, retracing our steps through Lokpa and the convergence of the Shiar Khola and Budhi Gandaki rivers, marking our exit from Tsum valley.
-Along the way, we're treated to views of cascading waterfalls and aerial vistas of the Budhi Gandaki River below.
-Our campsite for the night is in the slopeside village of Philim, where we may encounter fellow trekkers venturing towards the Manaslu region, adding to the camaraderie of our journey.
+From Ripchet, the route goes downhill through a heavy forest and across several streams, following the same route through Lokpa and the confluence of the Shiar Khola and Budhi Gandaki rivers, which marks the end of Tsum valley.
+On the way, we will be able to see waterfalls cascading down and the Budhi Gandaki River below us.
+Tonight's campsite is located in the slopeside village of Philim, where other trekkers may join us heading to the Manaslu region, which adds to the camaraderie of our journey.

 23